stavan30/af-log-bot-mcp/README.md

 4. Start the Streamlit chatbot interface
    `streamlit run chatbot_ui.py`

+## Using Docker

+To build and run the project using Docker:

+1. Build the Docker image

+   docker build -t artifactory-log-bot .

+2. Run the container

+   docker run -p 8000:8000 -p 8501:8501 artifactory-log-bot

+The MCP API will be available at http://localhost:8000
+The Streamlit UI will be available at http://localhost:8501

 ## STEP1: MCP Server Setup

 Created a FastAPI server with a /query endpoint.